Skip to main content

 Do I need a Waste Management Plan?

-A Waste Management Plan is necessary to demonstrate compliance with County regulations that require covered projects to salvage, reuse, or recycle all inert solids and at least 65% of all of the construction and demolition debris generated by the project.
+In accordance with the California Green Building Standards Code (CALGreen) and County Building Regulations, covered projects must salvage, reuse, or recycle all inert solids and a minimum of 65% of the construction and demolition debris generated by the project.

-A Waste Management Plan is required if your project consists of one or more of the following:
+A Waste Management Plan is required to demonstrate compliance with these requirements if the project includes one or more of the following:

 How do I prepare the Waste Management Plan?